 MRSN is a grass-roots organisation managed by refugee communities.
 It provides practical support to asylum seekers and refugees through education and training, and promotes their physical and mental health.
 It helps to build strong and independent refugee community organisations, and develops the skills of community leaders.

 Manuel Bravo Project is a charitable organisation based in Leeds.
 It offers free legal advice to asylum seekers who wish to appeal against a negative first decision or submit a fresh claim for asylum and who cannot obtain Legal Aid.
+We provide free legal assistance to asylum seekers with First Tier Tribunal appeals and fresh claims.
+We also provide legal assistance with settlement protection applications for refugees.

 Marlow Refugee Action was founded in October 2016 and is now a registered charity no. 1180428.
 Our mission is to translate the global refugee crisis into meaningful local action, helping both refugees in camps abroad and in our local area.
 We fund-raise for specific agencies involved in front-line help; we work with refugees in the local area to facilitate re-entry into past professions and work with our local schools to raise awareness about refugees.